 The Inner Voice That Keeps You Adjusting

-For years, this inner coach may have helped you survive.
-It kept you praised, chosen, and needed.
-It may have helped you climb the ladder.
-But it never truly learned how to care for your well-being.
-It cares about performance and image, not about how your nervous system is doing when you are alone at night.
+For years, this inner coach may have felt like strength.
+It helped you survive and even succeed.
+But it was never designed to care for your well-being.
+It cares about performance and image, not about how your nervous system feels when you’re alone at night.
+Eventually, your body can’t keep up with its demands, and burnout is often the moment when this voice finally runs out of steam.

 What Burnout Really Is

-When you begin to see the pattern without trying to fix it, something softens.
-And in that space, a different way of being becomes available.
+This isn’t failure.
+It’s an adaptation that once helped you cope.
+When you begin to see the pattern without immediately trying to fix it, something softens.
+And in that softening, a different way of being starts to feel possible.
+This kind of shift is what I explore more deeply with women in my Reset and Renew coaching work.

 An Invitation to Simply Be